kavehamini/Stock-Market-Analysis-and-Prediction-Banks-Stocks/README.md

 ### The Data

 The data for this project has been obtained using pandas_datareader from Yahoo Finance.
-The symbols for four canadian bank namely The Toronto-Dominion Bank (TD), Royal Bank of Canada (RY), Bank of Montreal (BMO) and the Bank of Nova Scotia (BNS) were used and the data were obtained.
+The symbols for four canadian banks namely The Toronto-Dominion Bank (TD), Royal Bank of Canada (RY), Bank of Montreal (BMO) and the Bank of Nova Scotia (BNS) were used and the data were obtained.

 ### Tools Used